- What Is It?

-What's the Difference Between Diverticular Disease and IBS?
+What Is the Difference Between Diverticulitis vs. IBS?

 Irritable bowel syndrome (IBS) is a chronic gastrointestinal disorder.
 IBS is not the same as inflammatory bowel disease (IBD), a more serious condition that causes inflammation in the digestive tract and can result in severe complications.

 - Diverticulosis patients may have no symptoms.
 When symptoms do occur they can include abdominal pain, bloating, constipation (less often, diarrhea), and cramping.
-Symptoms of diverticulitis can include abdominal pain in (usually in the lower left side), bleeding, fever, nausea, vomiting, chills, constipation, and occasionally, diarrhea.
+Symptoms of diverticulitis can include abdominal pain (usually in the lower-left side), bleeding, fever, nausea, vomiting, chills, constipation, and occasionally, diarrhea.

 - Symptoms of irritable bowel syndrome (IBS) include Symptoms of IBS include abdominal cramping or pain, bloating, gas, and changes in bowel movements (alternating periods of diarrhea and constipation).

 - Diverticulosis is thought to be caused by increased pressure on the intestinal wall from inside the intestine.
 Diverticulosis in developed countries is blamed largely on a diet low in fiber.